Unusual combination a delicious one!

 Beet salads became rather ubiquitous on restaurant menus a few years ago, and there’s a good reason why: beets are delicious, nutritious, inexpensive and very pretty on the plate.
 I’m also a big fan of rhubarb, another bright-coloured vegetable (often mistakenly called a fruit).
-It’s been a great delight to find local rhubarb available in wintertime, now that it’s being grown in darkened barns in many northern hemisphere countries.
-The best part?
-This forced variety is even sweeter than what gets harvested outdoors in early spring.
+While rhubarb is gloriously abundant in spring, for the past few years it has been a great delight to find local rhubarb available in wintertime, now that it’s being grown in darkened barns in many northern hemisphere countries.
 The combination of rhubarb and beets in a salad makes for an explosion of colour as well as a balanced, sweet-tart flavour.
 To make this a complete meal, you could serve the beet and rhubarb salad over cooked quinoa or couscous.

 - 1 small shallot, very thinly sliced